custom-twemoji/custom-twemoji-api/README.md

 #### Customize

-If you want to specify your own stacking order, pass in `order=manual` anywhere in the request.
+If you want to specify your own stacking order, pass in the key-value pair `order=manual` anywhere in the request.
 The order of the rest of your parameters will be how the output is stacked, with the first parameter being at the bottom.